Abdominoplasty (Tummy Tuck)

-How soon can I go back to work and resume my normal activities after a tummy tuck?
+How soon can I go back to work and resume my normal activities?

 Full Abdominoplasty is a major operation and you will need to rest for three to five days.
 However, you will be able to walk straight after the procedure and are encouraged to do so as much as possible.

-You will be able to return to work two weeks after abdominoplasty if your job is not physically demanding.
-You will be able to return to all your normal activities including physical exercise four to six weeks after surgery.
+You will be able to return to work two weeks after surgery if your job is not physically demanding.
+You will be able to return to all your normal activities including physical exercise after four to six weeks.

-After a mini abdominoplasty you will be able to walk immediately after surgery but you will need to rest for one to three days.
-For three weeks after surgery you must engage in only light activities.
+After a mini abdominoplasty, you will be able to walk immediately after surgery but you will need to rest for one to three days.
+For three weeks, you must engage in only light activities.
 You can expect to get back to all your normal activities three weeks after your mini tummy tuck.